Business Lasting Power of Attorney

 If you are a partnership, then it is usual for other partners to take over your role but this is not always the case.
 Some partnership agreements include clauses for a partner becoming incapacitated but if there is an absence of accurate drafting, then a business lasting power of attorney would be required.

-If you have a limited liability business, then the first port of call would be for you to look at your contact usarticles of association as these often deal with the ways in which a director’s appointment can be terminated due to loss of capacity.
+If you have a limited liability business, then the first port of call would be for you to look at your articles of association as these often deal with the ways in which a director’s appointment can be terminated due to loss of capacity.
 This is usually done in order that the Company’s interests are protected.
 If you are a sole trader, appointing an attorney is simpler than you may well have thought because this is the easiest way to make decisions as to who can take over your company in the event that you are unable to make decisions.

 Who should I choose?